 Asus ROG Zephyrus G14 full review

-A gaming laptop with ultrabook sensibilities - Asus' new ROG Zephyrus G14 brings this intriguing cross-pollination to the table.
-Launching at CES 2020, the Taiwanese company has created the "world's most powerful 14in gaming notebook"; a claim that we're inclined to agree with.
+A gaming laptop with ultrabook sensibilities - Asus' ROG Zephyrus G14 brings this intriguing cross-pollination to the table.
+Launching at CES 2020, the Taiwanese company has created the "world's most powerful 14in gaming notebook" - a claim that we're inclined to agree with.

 Asus has married an impressively compact form with specs that you simply don't get considering the dimensions at play, and the team behind the G14 still found time to add some design flair and innovative thinking to augment the use cases a machine such as this might find itself in.